getherbert/docs/helper.md

 Helper::method()
 ```

-If your not in the root namespace (for example, inside a controller), you need to add the following before calling `Helper::method()`:
+If you're not in the root namespace (for example, inside a controller), you need to add the following before calling `Helper::method()`:

 ```
 use MyPlugin\Helper;